mongodb/docs/source/includes/install-hosted-server.rst

       sudo mkfs -t ext4 /dev/xvdf

-   You only need to create a file system the first time you initiate the drive.
+   You only need to create a filesystem the first time you initiate the drive.

    Create a directory to use as the mount point: ::